K1RSCH3/Snake_Graphics/README.md

-basically a dumdum file for a snek game using C++ graphics
+Snake game using C++ graphics (followed through a YT tutorial)

-iirc, it has some edge thing problem wherein it doesn't recognize the correct "walls" of the game.
+PS: it has some edge thing problem wherein it doesn't recognize the correct "walls" of the game (not yet corrected)

-ps. used VSC